 I believe we have a compelling story as a global leader in the data visualization industry.
-Over the last ten years we have established a solid foundation in the printing technology space that has enabled us to earn our leadership position.
+Over the last eleven years we have established a solid foundation in the printing technology space that has enabled us to earn our leadership position.
 We made select, strategic acquisitions over that time to enable scalability and to move up the value chain to grow our recurring revenue engine and capture stronger margins.
 This strategy has enabled us to grow our addressable market by increasing our capabilities and new product offerings to expand into adjacent markets.
-In fact, our revenue grew at a compound annual growth rate ("CAGR") over the last eleven years of 7.4%, while operating income over that time grew at an 11.1% CAGR.
+In fact, our revenue grew at a compound annual growth rate ("CAGR") over the last eleven years of 7.5%.
 We are focused on growing the recurring revenue of the business, which has grown from 60% in fiscal 2014 to 71% of total revenue in fiscal 2025.